August 27, 2016

 Penny Edwards plays this title character.
 We have no background on the character other than she and her husband are on their honeymoon.
 Their auto is hijacked by two car thieves, James Millican and John Alvin with the former putting a slug in the gallant husband and with a blow to the head, she falls forward on the steering wheel.
 The depressed horn continues, signaling local officers patrolling the area.
 Her character then becomes implausibly polished to pull off the potentially deadly scheme she has in mind.
 Maybe she was a former FBI agent.

 While being questioned by the local authorities, Edwards gets the idea to go undercover to locate the killer of her husband and report his location to the police.
-She has a lot of savvy for this sort of thing and certainly knows how to bamboozle everyone.
+She is very savvy about this sort of thing and certainly knows how to bamboozle everyone.
 All we know is she has experience utilizing a fake persona.
 Five years on Broadway, perhaps.
 Her assumed photographic memory comes into play as she only briefly reads a prisoner’s rap sheet but has all the details down pat.
 Apparently, women come in handy as a distraction during a car heist, so she goes from brunette to Edward’s natural blonde hair, nearly a complete reversal of television’s Richard Kimball.
 She rolls with every conversation like a pro.
-We are not sure at what point she will feel in over her head with this charade, but you know it is coming.
+One is unsure at what point she will feel in over her head with this charade, but you know it is coming.

 August 20, 2016